nichelia/faceretrievalsystem/README.rst

 Face Retrieval System
 ======================

-This package provides the source code to run the experiments published in the final year project `Face Retrieval System`_.
+This package provides the source code to run the experiments published in the final year project Face Retrieval System `report`_.
 It relies on FaceRecLib_ and Bob_ in order to execute the face retrieval experiments.

 .. note::